seacode/gmacs/examples/bbrkc/doc/BBRKC_Comparisons.md

 ---
 title: "Appendix comparing aspects of gmacs configured to be similar to that of Zheng et al. 2014"
 output: pdf_document
+bibliography: gmacs.bib
 ---
-## Results culminating from the mid-January 2015 crab modeling workshop

-The following summarizes the outcome of some rudimentary comparisons between the existing Bristol Bay red king crab (BBRKC) model and an emulated version using the gmacs platform.
+The following summarizes the outcome of some comparisons between the existing Bristol Bay red king crab (BBRKC) stock assessment model [@zheng_bristol_2014] (Zheng et al. 2014) and an emulated version using the gmacs platform.
 Since the BBRKC model from Zheng et al. (2014) treats recruits by sex along with sex-specific natural mortality and fishing mortality, results from the male components are compared with results from a `gmacs` model implementation tuned to male-only data.